 More tips for "keeping it together" after a bad call

-Earlier this month, we shared a few "emotional first aid" tips that can help you and your family regain and maintain emotional stability after a particularly bad call.
-Today, we offer a few more.
+We previously shared a few "emotional first aid" tips that can help officers and their families regain and maintain emotional stability after a particularly bad call.
+Here are a few more.

 Work it out...literally

 Exercise is amazingly effective at countering stress, clearing your mind, eliminating harmful toxins and helping to prevent emotional difficulties from spiraling into physical illness.

 People suffering from depressive feelings, anxiety and other post-trauma emotions can have a tendency to become sedentary.
 They just can’t seem to find the drive and energy to do anything physically taxing.
 This in itself can deepen the negative emotions.
 If you can push through that and force yourself to do something physical – biking, running, walking, punching a heavy bag, whatever – you’ll not only regain a sense of self-control, but you’ll also reap the many benefits of tiring yourself out.

 When it comes to exercise, it’s also important to remember that you don’t need to – and really shouldn’t – push yourself into over-achieving.
 In an effort to deal with some of the negative emotions they’re experiencing, some officers may decide that one way to make themselves feel better is to set a new personal record or push themselves to go farther physically than they’ve ever gone before.
 This isn’t advisable.
 The key is to work out enough to burn off some of the negative, stress-induced body chemistry, not to push yourself to exhaustion or injury.
 A "maintenance workout" will do the trick.

 Get professional help if you (or your spouse or a close friend) think you need it

 Talking about getting emotional help used to be a taboo subject in law enforcement.
 Thankfully, those days are over.
 Now, departments offer help in a variety of forms of psychological assistance and many private counselors specialize in working specifically with law enforcement officers, so there are resources available.